 You have options to help your disabled child after they turn 18

 A good thing for you is that there aren't just one or two options available to you when it comes to helping your child with daily decision-making and financial survival.
 You can have power of attorney regarding your child and other, more limited abilities to help your child.
 You can view these as taking measures that would not be as time-consuming or controlling as guardianship.
 However, if you still view custody as appropriate in your situation, you have come to the right place.
 We will discuss the guardianship process during the remainder of this blog post.

 So what does guardianship mean, anyway?

 Guardianship of a person (a child or adult) is when an adult involved in the person's life is given the responsibilities of caring and decision-making regarding aspects of that person's life.
 You, as a guardian, can protect and look after your ward (the person whom you have the guardianship over) because the person is not able to do so themselves.

 A court must determine that the person is incapacitated and unable to manage specific areas of their life.
 This is a necessary precursor to your being named as a guardian.
 Remember that the term "incapacitated" may mean different things in different contexts.
 Your child may be physically able to perform various tasks for him or herself but may lack mental talent and proficiency.
 Or the opposite may be true.

-From the court's perspective, the end goal of guardianship is to be the least intrusive as is possible into their lives.
-Independence and self-sufficiency maybe two words that you do not associate with your child at the moment.
+From the court's perspective, the end goal of guardianship is to be the least intrusive as possible into their lives.
+Independence and self-sufficiency may be two words that you do not associate with your child at the moment.
 Still, your ultimate goal of yours should be to allow your child to thrive and live on their own as much as possible- even if that leaves you a little apprehensive right now.